 Here are some ways to embed learning into every step of the employee lifecycle:

 The cost of losing an employee in the first year can cost upwards of 30% of that person’s salary.
 Robust and well-rounded onboarding programs can be a solid tactic for retention.
-Link courses and plans to onboarding requirements for new hires.
+Link courses and plans to employee onboarding requirements for new hires.
 This could range from cultural training (are your new hires clear on business goals and company values?) to job-based training.

 Use the onboarding platform to assign coaches, mentors or buddies on the employee’s first day, or introduce them to subject matter experts in their department or specialty area.
 Providing learning opportunities at the outset establishes engagement and purpose in the employee’s crucial first days.